Lyonk71/gemini-mcp-joplin/README.md

 1. **Joplin Desktop App** - Must be installed and running
 2. **Web Clipper Enabled** - In Joplin: `Settings/Options → Web Clipper` → Enable the service

 That's it!
-The extension automatically discovers your API token from Joplin's database.
+The extension automatically discovers your API token from Joplin's settings file.

 ## Installation